 Sneaking in Flavor: Part of the Job, Most of the Fun

-For 25 years now, literally every time I drop something into an ice bath, I get anxiety.
-My brain goes right to, “holy $^#% it’s going to lose flavor, hurry up and get it out”.
-Ok, so technically, there is very little diffusion when you cool something quickly (i.e. very little flavor escapes) unless you leave it in the ice for a very long time.
+Literally every time I drop something into an ice bath, I get anxiety.
+My brain goes right to, “ $^#% it’s losing flavor, hurry up and get it out”.
+Technically, very little flavor is lost unless you leave it in for a long time, but it's the thought that counts.

-The recipe below for quick seared tuna is a nice example.
-I learned the technique from chef Anthony Amoroso years ago.
-We actually used Hamachi not tuna.
+The recipe below I think is a nice example of exploring nuance in action.
+I learned the technique from chef Anthony Amoroso years ago, so credit goes to him not me.
+We actually used Hamachi not tuna back then.
 It overcooks quickly.
 So after a super quick sear on a wicked hot plancha-> we shocked the Hamachi in a soy and yuzu ice bath to chill the fish quickly.
 So it cooled quickly BUT you didn’t have to race to take it out because it was friggin marinating too!

 A few other upgrades in the same spirit: